IRAs

 - Must be employed to contribute to an IRA

-- Maximum contribution for tax year 2020 for individuals under age 50 is $6,000.00.
-For individuals age 50 and older (no maximum age limit) the maximum contribution is $7,000.00 ($6,000.00 plus $1,000.00 catch up)
+- Maximum contribution for tax year 2024 for individuals under age 50 is $7,000.00.
+For individuals age 50 and older the maximum contribution for 2024 is $8,000.00 ($7,000.00 plus $1,000.00 “catch up”)

 - Contributions may be tax deductible depending on income and if participant is in a workplace retirement plan